We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 I am counting on this dog being safe and not running away or getting hit by a car.
 We have seen accidents happen to the most diligent

 families and we do not want any hard feelings.
-So a secure fenced yard is a must with absolutely no exceptions.
+So a secure fenced yard is necessary.

 If you live in the country, you still must provide a fenced in area for those times you can not be outside with your dog.
 If you can not